sensu/sensu-docs/content/sensu-go/5.16/reference/etcdreplicators.md

 **Use only addresses that clients can route to for `etcd-client-advertise-urls`.**

-- If you use addresses that clients cannot route to for `etcd-client-advertise-urls`, replication my be inconsistent: it may work at first but then stop working later.
+- If you use addresses that clients cannot route to for `etcd-client-advertise-urls`, replication may be inconsistent: it may work at first but then stop working later.

 **Put the certificate and key of the follower cluster in files that the leader can access.**